About Peter Zeihan - Geopolitical Strategist; Global Energy, Demographic, and Security Expert:

 Over the course of his career, Peter has worked for the US State Department in Australia, the DC think tank community, and helped develop the analytical models for Stratfor, one of the world’s premier private intelligence companies.
 Peter founded his own firm - Zeihan on Geopolitics - in 2012 in order to provide a select group of clients with direct, custom analytical products.
 Today those clients represent a vast array of sectors including energy majors, financial institutions, business associations, agricultural interests, universities and the U.S. military.

 Peter is a critically acclaimed author whose books - The Accidental Superpower and The Absent Superpower - have been recommended by Mitt Romney, Fareed Zakaria and Ian Bremmer.
 Peter is also a highly sought after public speaker.
 With a keen eye toward what will drive tomorrow’s headlines, his irreverent approach transforms topics that are normally dense and heavy into accessible, relevant takeaways for audiences of all types.

 Peter Zeihan often presents on a wide variety of economic, political, strategic and cultural topics spanning the international system.
 He tailors his executive briefings to address the needs of specific clients on specific timeframes.
 The following list includes selections of custom keynotes during the past two years.

 The Trump Doctrine

-Presidents come and go, but geography doesn't change.
-Gain understanding of the world the incoming Trump administration is inheriting, and get a glimpse into how the new White House will grapple with crises imminent, opportunities golden and everything in between.
+Presidents come and go, but geography doesn’t change.
+Gain understanding of the world the Trump administration inherited, and get a glimpse into how the new White House will grapple with crises imminent, opportunities golden and everything in between.